 Your guide to becoming an Australian permanent resident.

-Skilled Independent
+Skilled migration

 At a glance

-Which pathway fits your situation?
+Which skilled pathway fits your situation?

 Processing times are 75th-percentile current published figures from Home Affairs.
 CSOL = Core Skills Occupation List (replaced MLTSSL/STSOL Dec 2024).